-- Make sure no food or dirty plates etc. are left out at night these are a source of food for pests. - Make sure that checks for pests are carried out regularly. - Put reminders of when to check for pests in your diary. - If you have a pest contractor, keep a record of their contact details and visits in your diary, as well as any feedback or action points they recommend.
+- Make sure no food or dirty plates etc. are left out when the business is closed these are a source of food for pests. - Make sure that checks for pests are carried out regularly. - Put reminders of when to check for pests in your diary. - If you have a pest contractor, keep a record of their contact details and visits in your diary, as well as any feedback or action points they recommend.
 Make a note of when you have carried these out.